IBM/credit-risk-workshop-cpd/workshop/admin-guide/wkc-setup-readme.md

 ### Create the Schemas and Tables

-* Run the Organize Experience.sql script using the run sql feature of the Db2 Service Edition to create the tables.
+* Run the [OrganizeExperience.sql](scripts/OrganizeExperience.sql) script using the run sql feature of the Db2 Service Edition to create the tables.

 It will create 3 schemas - CUSTOMER, INSURANCE and MORTGAGE and 10 tables.